 Vanguard – Full service, low cost investment brokerage.
 It doesn’t get cheaper than Vanguard, when it comes to investing.
 However, it’ll require you to take a little time to become familiar with choosing funds and initiating the orders.
 It’s really easy to get lost in choosing the right fund, account types, and order types, but after you get your feet wet, you’ll realize it’s not too scary to make sound investment decisions.
 In truth, many of the funds that other brokerages sell (including Wealthfront, Betterment, Fidelity, Schwab, etc) are Vanguard funds.
 You can save yourself others’ management fees by buying directly from the source with a Vanguard account.

 Chase Sapphire Reserve – Spend $4,000 in the first 3 months and get 50,000 points, which can be redeemed for $750 worth of travel (points are worth 1.5¢) OR transfer points (1:1 transfer) to Southwest, Hyatt, United, or several other partner programs.
 This card has a hefty $450 annual fee, but there is a lot of value and perks that come with it.
 My take is that if you do any regular travel, this card is worth having, especially with the big sign up bonus.
-The biggest is the $300 annual travel credit.
+They provide a $300 annual travel credit.
 Chase will automatically give statement credits for travel transactions totaling up to $300 per year.
 This card also grants you free membership to Priority Pass Select airport lounges.
 So if you have a long layover in an airport with a lounge, you can get free access for you and your guests.
 3x points on travel and dining purchases.
 Up to $100 reimbursement for TSA Pre-check or Global Entry application.
 This is what gives you expedited service through airport security and customs.
 If you already have it, use the freebie application for your spouse/family member.
 There are a handful of other benefits like car rental insurance, price protection, travel insurance, hotel program status, and concierge services.

 Disclaimer: for some products, I’ll receive some sort of referral bonus if you sign up through my links.
 That being said, I’m not going to sell myself out and post any products I don’t feel good about using myself.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.